Helge07/EosMonitor/readme.md

 6. Compiling the project `EosMonitor_Setup` will produce a .msi installation file which can be used to install the application as a Windows application.

 ## Usage
-The user manual `EosMonitor_Usermanual+Anleitung.pdf` for the EosMonitor is downloaded with the repository.
+The `EosMonitor_Usermanual+Anleitung.pdf` contains the user documetation (in english and german).
+The documentation of the program structure can be found in `EosMonitor_structurediagrams.pdf`.
+Moreover the program code contains delailed comments and explanations.

 ## License
 EosMonitor is published under the GPL-3.0 license.
 See the LICENSE file for more information.
 The EDSDK files EDSDK.dll and EdsImage.dll are distributed with permission of Canon.